Snoring & Sleep Apnea Treatment | Alexandria VA

-If sleep apnea is suspected, Dr. Singer will prescribe a sleep study by a sleep physician to confirm the suspected diagnosis.
+If sleep apnea is suspected, we will prescribe a sleep study by a sleep physician to confirm the suspected diagnosis.

 Our treatment plans focus on the airways.
 We have safe 3-dimensional technology, Cone Beam Computed Tomography or CBCT that allows us to quickly and easily look at and measure the airways. (see below and in the technology page for more info. on the Cone Beam.)

 Our sleep apnea treatment is holistic and unlike the CPAP, it will not interfere with some of your enjoyable nightly routine activities such as falling asleep with a good book.
 We usually refer our patients to a sleep clinic for an overnight sleep study (called a polysomnogram) or a take home test is available.
 Dr. Singer consults with the Sleep Physician to determine whether an airway oral appliance will be an effective treatment for you!
 He has the special training necessary to treat sleep disorders and he works together with sleep physicians and other specialists: ENTs, internists, pediatricians, chiropractors, and physicians in integrative medicine, etc., to achieve the best possible results.
 Many times, a sleep orthotic/appliance is the only treatment needed.
 Other times, a sleep orthotic can be used in combination with CPAP (continuous positive air pressure).
 Oral appliance therapy (OAT) gives patients, who have been diagnosed with obstructive sleep apnea (OSA), an alternative treatment to CPAP to help manage their serious disorder.